 The original TALES FROM THE HOOD was released in 1995.
 I caught it on video and remember being distinctly unimpressed.
 And that’s about all I remember.
 So imagine my surprise when twenty-three years later there’s a sequel, TALES FROM THE HOOD 2, and it’s considered kind of a big deal.

 TALES FROM THE HOOD 2 reunites the original’s writer/director team of Rusty Cundieff (FEAR OF A BLACK HAT) and Darin Scott (DEEP BLUE SEA 2, DARK HOUSE) with executive producer Spike Lee (DA SWEET BLOOD OF JESUS, OLDBOY).
 With the same creative team in place, I had my doubts I’d like it any more than its predecessor but I gave it a shot anyway.

 The first involves Audrey (Alexandria DeBerry) and her black friend Zoe (Jasmine Akakpo).
-They visit the “Museum of Negrosity”, in search of a Golliwog doll like Audrey had as a child.
+They visit the “Museum of Negrosity”, in search of a Golliwog doll like the one Audrey had as a child.
 When the owner (Lou Beatty Jr. THE ATTICUS INSTITUTE, THE TERROR WITHIN II) refuses to sell it to her they come back with her brother to steal it.
 This results in a climax that, following films like BLACK DEVIL DOLL or even EVIL BONG 777 isn’t as shocking as the filmmakers think.

 The second tale “Medium” involves three thugs beating a now reformed pimp to death while trying to learn where he stashed his money.
 Money he intended to use to improve the community so others wouldn’t have to turn to crime like he did.
 Desperate to find the loot they pull a home invasion on a TV psychic (Bryan Batt MAD MEN, ABATTOIR) in order to finish what they started.
 Needless to say, things go very wrong for them.
 This has some effectively dark humor in the EC Comics style.